 World Language

 Our world has become smaller due to expanded communications and increased global travel and business opportunities.
-As a society, we need to realize that knowledge of a second language and an understanding of other cultures are vital in today’s world.
+As a society, we need to realize that knowledge of a another language and an understanding of other cultures are vital in today’s world.
 Students need to be prepared to become active citizens of the global community.
-Learning languages provides a valuable business and educational tool, practical advantages and the lifelong value of understanding a second language and its cultures.
+Learning languages provides valuable business and educational skills, offers practical advantages and fosters lifelong value of understanding a second language and its cultures.
 Students may have the opportunity to travel abroad.

 Since students who learn a world language are college-bound, we believe in equipping them with the language skills necessary to succeed in intermediate or upper-level college courses or to fulfill their world language requirement by passing a proficiency test.
-Therefore, we recommend that a student take two to three years, preferably four years, of a language.
+Therefore, we strongly advise that a student take a minimum of two to three years, preferably four years, of a language.
+Pursuing another language is a significant advantage on college applications and it demonstrates intellectual curiosity, cultural awareness and the ability to manage rigorous coursework.

 Department Learner Outcomes